The Rising Demand for DBAs

 Contrary to popular culture perceptions, business leaders rely on a foundation of knowledge acquired through rigorous academic and professional development.
 A guide in US News & World Report outlines the various stages of a typical DBA online programme, emphasising that candidates undergo multiple phases of research and evaluation to become workplace-ready executives.
 The journey includes:

-Research methods: DBA programmes commence with research methods courses that equip students with essential skills for business research.
-These practical courses introduce students to valuable sources and questions, preparing them for their thesis projects.
+Research methods: DBA programmes commence with research methods programmes that equip students with essential skills for business research.
+These practical programmes introduce students to valuable sources and questions, preparing them for their thesis projects.

 DBA graduates stand to enjoy several benefits, including: